OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 - Option 4

 ### Quality Indicators
+  * The security of important 3rd party components is assessed.
+  * The organisation actively contributes security improvements to important 3rd party components (testing, reports, features).
+  * Security is an important factor during 3rd party component selection
+  * Important 3rd party components have an assigned owner/champion [within the organisation].
+  * Multiple intelligence feeds are proactively used to track the security of 3rd party components.
+  * There is an active policy to minimise the number of different versions of 3rd party components used.

 <!--
 #### Notes
 Add other verification activities as well.
 [Generalised the content in question.
 CC]